minvws/nl-covid19-coronacheck-app-coordination/docs/data-structures-overview.md

 # JSON Data Structures

 This chapter describes the datastructures that providers of test/vaccination results send to the CoronaCheck app.
-The protocol for sending the data is [documented here](https://github.com/minvws/nl-covid19-coronacheck-app-coordination/blob/main/docs/providing-test-results.md#analog-code).
+The protocol for sending the data is [documented here](providing-events-by-digid.md) (for digid based retrieval) and [here](providing-events-by-token.md).

 ## Protocol version 3.0